Lars and the Real Girl: Plot

-Eventually, Lars introduces Bianca as his girlfriend to his co-workers and various townspeople.
-Sympathetic to Lars, the town inhabitants react to the doll as if she were real, and Bianca soon finds herself involved in volunteer programs, getting a makeover from the local beautician, and working part-time as a model in a clothing store.
-Due to the town’s acceptance of Bianca, Lars finds himself interacting more with people.
-When Margo reveals to Lars she has broken up with her boyfriend, Lars agrees to go bowling with her while Bianca attends a school board meeting.
-The two spend a pleasant evening, though Lars is quick to remind Margo he could never cheat on Bianca.
-She replies she would never expect that of him and tells him she hopes one day to find a man as faithful as him.
+Lars introduces Bianca as his girlfriend to his co-workers and various townspeople.
+Sympathetic to Lars, the town inhabitants react to the doll as if she were real; however, in order to reduce Lars' dependence on her, they fill her "schedule" with social events and volunteer programs.
+When Margo reveals to Lars she has broken up with her boyfriend, he agrees to go bowling with her while Bianca attends a school board meeting; later they are joined by more friends.